DistantSun/sassysilver/contrib/README.md

 - [x] Option to switch opacity of background colour in board wrapper on or off, opacity level configurable as well (these switches will only take effect when backround images for board wrapper are turned off)

 - #### Planned
+- [ ] Option to set width of mini-profile to a fixed value in resolutions beyond 1280px - the corresponding width of postbody will be calculated accordingly
 - [ ] Option to display and easyly change background image in headerbar
 - [ ] Sidebar right, switchable to visible <> hidden